matteokeole/minecraftjs/hud.md

 Most of the code is made with vanilla JavaScript for a better performance.
 The 3D system uses the library THREE.js.

+The 'game' is available [here](https://matteoo34.github.io/MC) and the HUD indev test can be found [here](https://matteoo34.github.io/MC/hud.html)

 + HUD
   + Crosshair
   + Hotbar and selector